yalmip/yalmip.github.io/_posts/tutorials/2016-09-17-bigmandconvexhulls.md

 F = [F, hull(A1*x <= b1,A2*x <= b2,A3*x <= b3,A4*x <= b4)];
 ````

 The big-M part ensures the equivalence with the original model, while the convex hull part ensures that the integer relaxations are of good quality.
-Note that the convex hull part introduces more variables and constraints.
+Note that the convex hull part introduces many more variables and constraints.

 Alternatively, and much more efficient, is to catch the second output from [hull](/command/hull) and constrain these to be binary.
 By doing so, a complete mixed-integer convex hull based model is defined easily.